-Virtual Classroom: Q & A with Emily Erikson on her East India Company Research
+Virtual Classroom: Q & A with Emily Erikson on her English East India Company Research

 Hi Emily.
 Thanks a lot for doing this – I know you wanted to leave the company behind.
 But here you are.
 I will be just reading out the questions and statements of my students without any further comment.
 Ready?